fr33r/memory.dump/books/Domain-Driven Design/services.markdown

 > Some concepts from the domain aren't natural to model as objects.
 Forcing the required domain functionality to be the responsibility of an `entity` or `value` either distorts the definition of a model-based object or adds meaningless artificial objects. **- Pg.
 105**

-It is important that the operation the service represents should present in the `ubiquitous language` or be introduced into it if not already identified.
+It is important that the operation the service represents should be present in the `ubiquitous language` or be introduced into it if not already identified.
 The objects that the domain service is interfacing with should be present in the domain model itself.

 There are three characteristics that describe a well defined _domain_ service: